Production Tools and Workflows, Part 3: Common OTT ChallengesApril 18, 2018

 Consider the fact that, just in the past decade of social media, these audiences have revolved around social media platforms as disparate as Classmates.com, Facebook, Flickr, Foursquare, Google+, Instagram, LinkedIn, MySpace, Pinterest, Snapchat, Twitter, Tumblr and Vine.
 And that doesn’t even begin to cover the wide gamut of set-top boxes, gaming consoles and Internet streaming devices (Roku, Amazon Fire TV stick, Google Chromecast etc).

-Purpose-built streaming tools, such as Wowza ClearCaster, were originally designed to meet the needs of a particular audience, such as Facebook Live viewers, but are now being updated to offer simulcasting.
+Purpose-built streaming tools were originally designed to meet the needs of a particular audience, such as Facebook Live viewers, but are now being updated to offer simulcasting.
 That’s because there’s a growing need to think beyond a single social media platform, especially as audiences shift between platforms over time.

 Challenge #2: Fragmented Streaming Delivery